EPPS Undergraduate Honors Program

 - Students must apply no later than 30 semester credit hours prior to graduation and no earlier than 60 semester credit hours prior to graduation.
 Students should contact an academic advisor for an enrollment form.

-- Register for three to six Senior Honors semester credit hours with a faculty supervisor or mentor and complete the honors thesis
+- Register for three to six Senior Honors semester credit hours with a faculty supervisor or mentor and complete the honors thesis.

 - The Honors paper must be submitted to a faculty mentor or supervisor at least three weeks prior to the last day of classes for the term.
 It is then critiqued by the mentor and returned to the student for revisions and must be resubmitted by the last day of classes of the term.
 At that point, a second reader is asked to evaluate the paper.
-The academic advisor will submit the final paperwork to the registrar’s office.
+The academic advisor will submit the final paperwork to the Registrar’s Office.

-What does an Undergraduate honors thesis entail?
+What does an Undergraduate Honors thesis entail?

 An Undergraduate Honors thesis is a substantial academic project that serves as the capstone experience.
 It provides an opportunity for students to conduct independent research and demonstrate mastery of their discipline.
 However, it does not necessarily require a contribution of new knowledge to the field.

-How to Find…
+How To Find…

 A Research Topic